NIMHD Collaborations

 Diversity Program Consortium

 Enhancing the Diversity of the NIH-Funded Workforce.
-The overarching program goal is to develop, implement, assess and disseminate innovative and effective approaches to engaging, training and mentoring students; enhancing faculty development; and strengthening institutional research training infrastructure to enhance the participation and persistence of individuals from diverse backgrounds, including those from groups underrepresented in biomedical research.
+The overarching program goal is to develop, implement, assess and disseminate innovative and effective approaches to engaging, training and mentoring students; enhancing faculty development; and strengthening institutional research training infrastructure.

 The Economic Burden of Racial, Ethnic, and Educational Health Disparities in the U.S., 2018